ircmaxell/programming-with-anthony/Draft/Logic.md

 In all other cases, the AND is false.

 Next comes the "OR" operator, another binary operator.
-It is True when any one of the inputs is true.
+It is True when any one of the inputs are true.
 It is only False, when BOTH of the inputs are false.

 The final operator is the exclusive OR operator.